/

 New EU Rules on Whitening

-In October this year the EU brought forward new rules to regulate the whitening of teeth.
-Until now it has been somewhat of a legal grey area, with the Cosmetic Products (Safety) Regulations being at odds with the Dentists Act 1984 which make it illegal for anyone who is not a dentist to preform the business of dentistry – the position held by the General Dental Council.
+In October of this year, the EU brought forward new rules to regulate the whitening of teeth.
+Until now, it has been somewhat of a grey area, with the Cosmetic Products (Safety) Regulations being at odds with the Dentists Act 1984, which makes it illegal for anyone who is not a dentist to perform the business of dentistry—the position held by the General Dental Council.

 The EU clarifies this, making it clear that only very weak whitening products (those containing less than 0.1% hydrogen peroxide) can be purchased freely by consumers.